 A lot of people believe that having studied a certain language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

 When applying for a job in Singapore, you may use either English, Malay, Mandarin or Tamil, depending on the company and your fluency.
 Foreign job seekers are expected to have at least a basic understanding of local language because knowledge of local language is consider necessary to cope with daily office life and life outside work.

 The most efficient ways to find work in Singapore are through recruitment agencies, recruiters and employers, local newspaper classifieds and job-related trade magazines on the Internet.

-In effective search for a job in Singapore, you should complement online job search by methods that are more traditional because jobs in Singapore are advertised in different ways and some jobs are not advertised in traditional forms at all.
-More than half of all jobs at Singapore are not advertised and are filled through referrals or networking.
+In effective job search in Singapore, you should complement online job search by methods that are more traditional because employment in Singapore is advertised in different ways and some openings are not advertised in traditional forms at all.
+More than half of all work in Singapore is not advertised and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 The job search process usually works this way:

 - You find a Singaporean employer through the recruitment agency, recruiter on the Internet.

-- You fill up the job application online or submit required documents like your CV, cover letter etc.
+- You fill up the job application online or submit required documents like your CV, resume, cover letter etc.

 - When there is a match (you pass interviews), the agency, recruiter or employer will agree to hire you subject to obtaining a work permit/pass.

-- The employer applies for a work permit/pass for you.
+- The employer applies for a Singapore work permit/pass for you.
 This process usually depends on what country you are from and what your skills or education is - 1 to 6 weeks.